MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/iexecutioncontext-structure.md

 ```

 ### Parameters
- `pThreadProxy`
+*pThreadProxy*<br/>
 An interface to the thread proxy that is about to enter the `Dispatch` method on this execution context.

 ### Remarks
  You are expected to save the parameter `pThreadProxy` and return it on a call to the `GetProxy` method.
 The Resource Manager guarantees that the thread proxy associated with the execution context will not change while the thread proxy is executing the `Dispatch` method.